ADA-GWU/image-sensing-and-digital-image-AbdullaAsg/README.md

 5. Converting RGB format to HSV format and changing Hue, Saturation and Brightness of Images

-6.Taking 2 points (1-Object,2-Background ) from image and Finding close colors in the image to the given points.
+6. Taking 2 points (1-Object,2-Background ) from image and Finding close colors in the image to the given points.
 Final output is Distance matrix (black points are close, white points are different).
 ## Installation

 The following packages are required: